-Masters, Bus and Bridge cores available in Libero SoC Catalog
+Initiators, Bus and Bridge cores available in Libero SoC Catalog

-There are various types of cores recognized as masters, and bus and bridge cores available in the Libero SoC Catalog window that can be used in a design.
-There are a few limitations on some of the core versions that can be used in a design for the memory map to be constructed correctly in the View Memory Map dialog.
-The below consolidated table of all the available masters, and bus and bridge cores highlights those limitations/exceptions on the cores and core versions w.r.t memory map.
+Various types of cores recognized as initiators, and bus and bridge cores are available in the Libero SoC Catalog window that can be used in a design.
+There are a few limitations on some of the core versions that can be used in a design for the memory map to be constructed correctly.
+The below consolidated table of all the available initiators, and bus and bridge cores highlights those limitations/exceptions on the cores and core versions w.r.t memory map.

 Table 3-1.
-Masters, Bus and Bridge cores available in Libero SoC Catalog
+Initiators, Bus and Bridge cores available in Libero SoC Catalog

-Classification Core Core Type Minimum core version supported in Libero SoC v12.6 for Memory Map generation Latest core version available in Libero SoC v12.6 ---------------- ------ ----------- -- ---
+Classification Core Core Type Minimum core version supported in Libero SoC v2021.2 for Memory Map generation Latest core version available in Libero SoC v2021.2 ---------------- ------ ----------- -- ---

-Masters MIV_RV32IMC AXI, AHBLite and APB3 Masters NA.
-All available production versions will work 2.1.100 MIV_RV32 AXI, AHBLite and APB3 Masters NA.
-All available production versions will work 3.0.100 MIV_RV32IMA_L1_A XI AXI Master NA.
-All available production versions will work 2.1.100 MIV_RV32IMA_L1_A HB AHBLite Master NA.
-All available production versions will work 2.3.100 MIV_RV32IMAF_L1 AHB AHBLite Master NA.
-All available production versions will work 2.1.100 CORERISCV_AXI4 AXI4 Master NA.
-All available production versions will work 2.0.102 COREAXI4DMACON TROLLER AXI4 Master NA.
-All available production versions will work 2.0.100 COREABC APB3 Master NA.
-All available production versions will work 3.8.102
+Initiators MIV_RV32IMC AXI, AHBLite and APB3 Initiators NA.
+All available production versions will work.
+2.1.100 MIV_RV32 AXI, AHBLite and APB3 Initiators NA.
+All available production versions will work.
+3.0.100 MIV_RV32IMA_L1_A XI AXI Initiator NA.
+All available production versions will work.
+2.1.100 MIV_RV32IMA_L1_A HB AHBLite Initiator NA.
+All available production versions will work.
+2.3.100 MIV_RV32IMAF_L1 AHB AHBLite Initiator NA.
+All available production versions will work.
+2.1.100 CORERISCV_AXI4 AXI4 Initiator NA.
+All available production versions will work.
+2.0.102 COREAXI4DMACON TROLLER AXI4 Initiator NA.
+All available production versions will work.
+2.0.100 COREABC APB3 Initiator NA.
+All available production versions will work.
+3.8.102

-Family specific Master cores PolarFireSoC Standalone MSS (PolarFireSoC only) AXI4 Master NA.
-All available production versions will work v2.0 System Builder and SmartFusion2 MSS (SmartFusion2 and IGLOO2) AHBLite and APB3 Masters NA.
-All available production versions will work 1.1.500 CORECORTEXM1(P olarFire, PolarFireSoC and RTG4) AHBLite Master NA.
-All available production versions will work 3.0.100 and 2.0.100 PF_PCIE (PolarFire only) AXI Master NA.
-All available production versions will work 2.0.104 SERDES_IF, SERDES_IF2, SERDES_IF3 (SmartFusion2 and IGLOO2) AXI and AHBLite Masters NA.
-All available production versions will work 1.2.210, 1.2.212, 1.2.212 respectively PCIE_SERDES_IF (RTG4 only) AXI and AHBLite Masters NA.
-All available production versions will work 2.0.100 COREHPDMACTRL (SmartFusion2 and IGLOO2) AHBLite Master NA.
-All available production versions will work 2.1.103 CORESYSSERVICE S (SmartFusion2 and IGLOO2) AHBLite Master NA.
-All available production versions will work 3.2.102 CoreConfigMaster (SmartFusion2 and IGLOO2) AHBLite Master NA.
-All available production versions will work 2.1.102 Bus cores COREAXI4INTERCO NNECT AXI bus 2.5.100 2.8.103 CoreAHBLite AHBLite bus NA.
+Family specific Initiator cores PolarFireSoC Standalone MSS (PolarFireSoC only) AXI4 Initiator NA.
+All available production versions will work. v2.0 System Builder and SmartFusion2 MSS (SmartFusion2 and IGLOO2) AHBLite and APB3 Initiators NA.
+All available production versions will work.
+1.1.500 CORECORTEXM1(P olarFire, PolarFireSoC and RTG4) AHBLite Initiator NA.
+All available production versions will work.
+3.0.100 and 2.0.100 PF_PCIE (PolarFire only) AXI Initiator NA.
+All available production versions will work.
+2.0.104 SERDES_IF, SERDES_IF2, SERDES_IF3 (SmartFusion2 and IGLOO2) AXI and AHBLite Initiators NA.
+All available production versions will work.
+1.2.210, 1.2.212, 1.2.212 respectively PCIE_SERDES_IF (RTG4 only) AXI and AHBLite Initiators NA.
+All available production versions will work.
+2.0.100 COREHPDMACTRL (SmartFusion2 and IGLOO2) AHBLite Initiator NA.
+All available production versions will work.
+2.1.103 CORESYSSERVICE S (SmartFusion2 and IGLOO2) AHBLite Initiator NA.
+All available production versions will work.
+3.2.102 CoreConfigMaster (SmartFusion2 and IGLOO2) AHBLite Initiator NA.
+All available production versions will work.
+2.1.102 Bus cores COREAXI4INTERCO NNECT AXI bus 2.5.100 2.8.103 CoreAHBLite AHBLite bus NA.
 All available production versions will work 5.4.102 CoreAPB3 APB3 bus NA.
 All available production versions will work 4.1.100 CoreAXI AXI bus NA.
 All available production versions will work 3.2.101